emertechie/express-local-auth/README.md

 });
 ```

-Hope to get a full sample together soon showing session-less usage.
-At the moment, it's a bit theoretical :)

 ### Unexpected errors

 If a node callback returns an error, this is immediately used to call `next(err)` so you will also need an overall error handler for your application as usual.
 For example: